 Activities must be included in the RLTP in order to be eligible for National Land Transport Funding.
-The RLTP is reviewed every three years and will be updated in 2024.
+The RLTP is reviewed every three years and has been updated in 2024.

-The draft vision for the 2024 RLTP is: "An innovative low emissions transport system that helps Canterbury thrive for generations."
+The vision for the 2024 RLTP is: "An innovative, resilient, low emissions transport system that helps Canterbury thrive for generations."